vankesteren/server_docs/serversetup.md

 ## Installing R

 There are two options for installing R, either via `apt` or by compiling from source.
 I will show both here, but for the latest server we need to do the latter to enable full use of the 240 cores.
-For both methods, you should first set up the official R apt repository source.
+To see if this is still needed, keep an eye on [this github issue](https://github.com/rstudio/rstudio/issues/15360) For both methods, you should first set up the official R apt repository source.
 The below instructions come directly from CRAN [here](https://cran.r-project.org/bin/linux/ubuntu/) in November 2024 and may need to be adjusted for later versions of R.

 ```bash
 # update indices